4d/docs/website/translated_docs/es/code-editor/find-replace.md

 **Note:** This feature is also available through the keyboard shortcut **Ctrl+K** (Windows) or **Command+K** (macOS).

-The effect varies depending on the target element.
+El efecto varía en función del elemento objetivo.
 Por ejemplo:

 - Selecting a project method and choosing **Goto Definition...** displays the contents of the method in a new window of the Code Editor
 - Selecting a class name or class attribute and choosing **Goto Definition...** opens the class in the the Code Editor